iainctduncan/papers/source/background.rst

   instr 1
     ; take pitch as midi note from param 4 kfrq  mtof  p4
-    ; saw wave
-    asig  vco2  0.8, kfrq, 0
+    ; use freq to create a saw wave at 0.8 amplitude asig  vco2  0.8, kfrq, 0
-    ; an ADSR envelope
+    ; create an ADSR envelope
     aenv  0.01, 0.3, 0.7, 0.2
-    ; apply env and output in stereo outs  asig * aenv, asig * aenv endin
+    ; apply the env and output in stereo outs  asig * aenv, asig * aenv endin